mechtron/new-litter-detector/README.md

 ## Executive summary

-Exports AWS reservation data for a particular AWS account to a Google Sheet for further analysis.
-Provisions a AWS Lambda function that runs every hour to keep your Google Sheet data up-to-date.
+AWS Lambda function that checks a target web page for updates.
+When the page changes, the specified list of SMS numbers will be notified with the type of change detected.

+Detectable changes:

+1. Updated page last modified date
+1. The presence of specified key words
+1. Hash of page text changes

 ## Features

-1. Easy configuration: write a few lines of yaml to configure exported data
+1. Easy configuration: write a few lines of yaml to configure monitored webpage
-1. Updates Google Sheets very quickly
-1. Includes AWS Lambda function with hourly CloudWatch Events trigger
+1. Includes AWS Lambda function with CloudWatch Events trigger (every 10 minutes)
 1. Built-in GitHub Actions deployment workflow

 ## Deploying `new-litter-detector` to your AWS account